How to Play Epic Spell Wars of the Battle Wizards (Castle Tentakill)

 - Source: The beginning of the spell indicated by the S located in the bottom right hand side of the card.
 Beginning of the ribbon

 - Quality: The center of the spell indicated by the Q located in the bottom right hand side of the card.
 Center of the ribbon.

 - Delivery: The end of the spell indicated by the D located in the bottom right hand side of the card.
 End of the ribbon.

-The Standee (shown in photo below) is used in several spells.
+The Standee (shown in the photo above) is used in several spells.
 It can either hurt you or help you to hold the standee.
-If you have the standee at the end of a turn then you gain 1 blood.
+If you have the standee at the end of a turn, then you gain 1 blood.
 Sometimes having the standee can hurt you as a lot of spells indicate extra damage to a wizard that currently has the standee.
-Examples of different effects for having or giving the standee shown in the second photo below.
+Examples of different effects for having or giving the standee are shown in the second photo above.

 Blood is used to increase the power or targets of your spells.
 A lot of times spells will list a cost of blood to be paid when activating a certain aspect of a component within that spell.
 This is a very cool and interesting aspect as you can only gain blood either by using a card that grants you blood or having the standee at the end of a turn.

-If you die before the round ends you still take a Dead Wizard Card during each turn sometimes effecting the battle that is still raging!
+If you die before the round ends, you still take a Dead Wizard Card during each turn—sometimes affecting the battle that is still raging!

 At the beginning of each turn after you have been vanquished take a Dead Wizard Card from the Dead Wizard Deck.
 Some of these will say resolve immediately in which case do so, some will begin during the next round.

 End of Round: